 You can apply to extend your immigration documents in Canada and should make sure to maintain your status in Canada during the COVID-19 pandemic.

-The ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) has come up with new guidelines that allow international students whose Certificat d’acceptation du Québec (CAQ) expires after April 30, 2020, and before December 31, 2020, to be extended to December 31, 2020
+The ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) has come up with new guidelines that allow international students whose Certificat d’acceptation du Québec (CAQ) expires after April 30, 2020, and before December 31, 2020, to be extended to December 31, 2020.
+This only applies to students who will be completing their studies by December 31, 2020.

 The sooner the better!
 Immigration has experienced some delays in application times.
 However, both the provincial and federal government offices remain operational, and continue to process files.
 A CAQ is taking, on average, six to eight weeks to process and the study permit is currently taking more than 120 days.